How to Use a Sauna Safely: Beginner’s Sauna Guide (Traditional & Infrared)

 Saunas increase sweating, which means your body loses fluids quickly.
 Dehydration is one of the biggest safety concerns, especially for beginners.

-- heavy meals right before your session
+- Heavy meals right before your session

 Cool Down the Right Way